GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Of the many forms of false culture, a premature converse with abstractions is perhaps the most likely to prove fatal to the growth of a masculine vigour of intellect.
+> ### By understanding a machine-oriented language, the programmer will tend to use a much more efficient method; it is much closer to reality.
 >
-> ~ *George Boole*
+> ~ *Donald Knuth*

 ---
 ## 🏎 Quick Facts